apache/incubator-kie-tools/kie-wb-common-stunner/README.md

 1. From the menu, click *Run*, then select *Edit Configurations...*
 2. Click the plus (+) sign in the upper left-hand corner, then select *GWT Configuration*.
 3. Change *Name* to '*Standalone Showcase*'.
-4. Use the *Module:* dropdown to select '*kie-wb-common-stunner-showcase-standalone*'.
+4. Use the *Module:* dropdown to select '*kie-wb-common-stunner-bpmn-kogito-runtime*'.
 5. Click the *Use Super Dev Mode* checkbox to enable if not already checked.
 6. Change *GWT Modules to load* to '*org.kie...standalone.FastCompiledStunnerStandaloneShowcase*'.
 7. Paste the following into the *VM Options* field **after** editing the directory to match the location of your cloned code directory.